Management Ph.D. Program

 Management Seminars

-In addition to the 21 hours described above, all Management Ph.D. students will take four Management Seminars, as offered by the Department:
+Management Ph.D. students take 9 Management Seminars offered by the Department:

 • MGMT 6030: Seminar in Strategic Management